Rayji96/foundry-V5/CONTRIBUTING.md

 * Run `npm run build` to perform a one off compile/build

-* Run `npm run dev` to keep the vtm5e system in your Foundry User Data Folder up to date with any coding changes you make in your dev environment.
+* Run `npm run serve` to keep the vtm5e system in your Foundry User Data Folder up to date with any coding changes you make in your dev environment.

 * Start editing code and webpack is going to watch for changes and reload the folder 👍